 - News UK was able to continue business as usual on the day following a serious terror attack, despite denial of access to its premises

-- Two national newspapers published, on time and in full, from Sungard AS’ recovery centre
+- Two national newspapers published, on time and in full, from Sungard AS’ recovery center

-- Critical deadlines achieved, enabling print and distribution agreements to be honoured
+- Critical deadlines achieved, enabling print and distribution agreements to be honored

 - Commitments to advertisers met, preventing financial loss

 - News UK’s employees, customers and partners have the reassurance the company’s contingency measures will work when called upon